 Today the route is conventionally travelled from Canterbury Cathedral to St Peter’s Basilica in Rome, although the first written record of the route was produced by a clerk to Archbishop Sigeric the Serious on his return from Rome to Canterbury.

-Modern signposted routeSigeric’s probable route alert Alert
+Modern signposted routeSigeric’s probable route

-Total distance following the signposted route: 2229km
+Total distance following the signposted route: 2262km

 Maximum Altitude: 2469m – Col Grand Saint Bernard